 We want to make expanding your knowledge and gaining CE credits easy for you.
-Sky Factory offers both of our Continuing Education courses as instructor-led, distance education.
+Sky Factory offers Continuing Education courses as instructor-led, distance education.

-These presentations are free-of-charge to architecture and interior design firms, professional organizations such as the American Institute of Architects (AIA), Interior Designers of Canada (IDC), American Society of Interior Designers (ASID), and the International Interior Design Association (IIDA), as well as healthcare and commercial organizations.
+These presentations are free-of-charge to architecture and interior design firms, healthcare and commercial organizations, as well as members of the American Institute of Architects (AIA), Interior Designers of Canada (IDC), American Society of Interior Designers (ASID), and the International Interior Design Association (IIDA)

-We also offer virtual product presentations to individuals and groups interested in learning more about our Illusions of Nature.
+We also offer virtual product presentations to individuals and groups interested in learning more about our evidence based Illusions of Nature.

-For more information, or to schedule a virtual presentation for your group, please contact our team by email at email@example.com or by phone at +1 (866) - 759 - 3228 Ext.
+For more information, or to schedule a virtual presentation for your firm, please contact our team by email at email@example.com or by phone at +1 (866) - 759 - 3228 Ext.
 400

-Sky Factory is an American Institute of Architects Continuing Education System (AIA CES) Registered Provider and a Corporate Provider Member of the Interior Design Continuing Education Council (IDCEC).
-Our courses are also approved by Green Business Certification Inc. (GBCI) for the USGBC.
+Sky Factory is an American Institute of Architects Continuing Education System (AIA CES) Registered Provider, and a Corporate Provider Member of the Interior Design Continuing Education Council (IDCEC).
+Our courses are also approved by Green Business Certification Inc. (GBCI) for USGBC professionals.

-Members of the following organizations can earn either General (G), Health, Safety & Wellness (HSW) and Learning Units (LU) for educational material that explores the wellness benefits of Illusions of Nature.
+Members of the following organizations can earn either General (G), Health, Safety & Wellness (HSW) or Learning Units (LU) for educational material that explores the wellness benefits of Illusions of Nature.

-For AIA members to receive credit for the online course they must take a brief exam after watching the presentation.
-Exam is optional for PXi members.
+In order to receive credit for self-directed online courses, AIA members must take a brief exam after watching the presentation.

 The American Society of Interior Designers (ASID), the Interior Designers of Canada (IDC) and the International Interior Design Association (IIDA) accept Continuing Education Units (CEUs) registered with the Interior Design Continuing Education Council (IDCEC).

-Both our courses, Biophilic Illusions, and The Restorative Impact of Perceived Open Space, are registered CEUs with IDCEC.
+All our courses are registered CEUs with IDCEC.
 Sky Factory will report your credit directly when taking the course as part of a lunch and learn session.